 9. Take a Swing at Topgolf

-If your group likes to move, solve puzzles and enjoy time outside, this is the team building idea for you.
+If your team likes to move, solve puzzles, and enjoy time outside, this is the team building idea for you.
 And note that Let’s Roam even offers virtual team experiences!
 Complete video-based challenges like trivia and drawing games to get to know your co-workers, whether they’re in Denver or abroad.

-At Bad Axe Throwing, a coach will teach your group to throw axes like a pro.
-As a bonus, their location (just north of downtown) is now serving an extensive list of beer and wine.
+Before sharing their sharp objects, a coach will teach your group how to throw axes like pros.
+And as an added bonus, their location set north of downtown now serves an extensive list of beer and wine.
 Bet your co-workers won’t see this one coming!

-Denver Microbrew Tour treats guests and locals to award-winning, locally-brewed craft beers across downtown and RiNo.
-Book a private experience, and you’ll have the guide all to yourself.
-These walking tours are a great way to delve into the world of craft beers and to explore local Denver neighborhoods.
+Denver Microbrew Tour treats guests to award-winning, local craft beers across LoDo and RiNo.
+Book a private experience and your team will have their guide all to themselves.
+It’s a great way to connect and learn about one of the city’s proudest industries.

 15. Bowl a Game at Lucky Strike